×

 We asked people about the cost of living in Budapest, they wrote:

-"I have found that my overall cost of living is about 1/3 of what it was in New York and Chicago and about 1/2 of living in Phoenix in the US," remarked one expat in Budapest.
+"I have found that my overall cost of living is about 1/3 of what it was in New York and Chicago and about 1/2 of living in Phoenix in the US," remarked one expat living in Budapest.

 "The cost of living in Budapest is generally considered to be quite affordable.
 Rental prices for a nice 1 bedroom apartment in Budapest, Hungary range from around $400 to $800 USD per month, while a nice 2 bedroom apartment can range from around $600 to $1,200 USD per month.
-Eating dinner at a moderately priced restaurant in Budapest, Hungary can cost around $10 to $20 USD per person," wrote one expat living in Budapest.
+Eating dinner at a moderately priced restaurant in Budapest, Hungary can cost around $10 to $20 USD per person," said one expat living in Budapest.

 What are the visa & residency requirements in Budapest?

 "In order to visit Budapest, a valid passport and a visa are required.
 The process of applying for a visa involves submitting an application form, providing a valid passport, and paying the applicable visa fee.
 Depending on the purpose of the visit, additional documents may be required.
 In order to obtain residency in Budapest, Hungary, an individual must submit an application to the Immigration Office.
 The application must include a valid passport, proof of financial means, proof of accommodation, and a valid health insurance policy.
 Depending on the purpose of the residency, additional documents may be required.
-After the application is submitted, the Immigration Office will review the documents and make a decision," said an expat in Budapest.
+After the application is submitted, the Immigration Office will review the documents and make a decision," wrote one expat living in Budapest.

 Why do people move to Budapest?